St. Francis Brooklyn Terriers men's basketball: NIT results

 The Terriers have appeared in four National Invitation Tournaments and one NIT Season Tip-Off.
 Their combined record is 3–5 (0–1, Tip-Off) and they reached the third-place game in 1956, losing to Saint Joseph's and finishing 4th in the tournament.
 In the 1963 National Invitation Tournament the Terriers were one of 12 teams selected for the tournament.
 The Terriers who were coached by Daniel Lynch were the 4th best defense in the country and faced the best offense in Miami.
 St. Francis had the bigger Miami on the ropes with a 66–65 lead with 3:38 to play, led by Jim Raftery who scored 23 points.
-Yet the Terrires went on to lose 71–70 to Miami which featured future NBA all-star Rick Barry.
+Yet the Terriers went on to lose 71–70 to Miami which featured future NBA all-star Rick Barry.

 CIT results

-The Terriers appeared in their first CollegeInsider.com Postseason Tournament in 2019 under head coach Glenn Braica.
+The Terriers appeared in their only CollegeInsider.com Postseason Tournament in 2019 under head coach Glenn Braica.
 In the 2019 tournament, St. Francis Brooklyn faced Hampton, their first game against each other in history.
 The Terriers lost to Hampton 72–81 in the opening round of the CIT.